ayushshawnfrost/CodeChroniclesAIBlog/README.md

 - **RESTful APIs**: AWS API Gateway is used to create a set of RESTful APIs that expose endpoints for creating and retrieving blog posts.
 These APIs are integrated with Lambda functions to handle the business logic.

+- **Logging and Debugging**: AWS CloudWatch is used for logging and debugging Lambda functions.
+It provides insights into the execution logs, allowing for monitoring and troubleshooting of the application.

 - **Scalability and Serverless Architecture**: The application leverages serverless architecture using AWS Lambda.
 This ensures automatic scaling, high availability, and cost-efficiency, as Lambda functions are only executed when needed.

 - **Static Website Hosting**: The frontend of the application is hosted on Amazon S3, providing a scalable and reliable platform for serving the web application to users.